 Our board of directors has delegated to the compensation committee the authority to determine the compensation for our executive officers.
 Non-employee director compensation is recommended by our compensation committee to the board of directors for approval.
-Our executive officers participate in general discussions with our compensation committee and board of directors about executive compensation matters but they do not participate in discussions during which their individual compensation committee has also delegated to our chief executive officer (CEO) the authority, under certain circumstances, to grant stock options to company employees with titles below the level of associate vice president.
+Our executive officers participate in general discussions with our compensation committee and board of directors about executive compensation matters but they do not participate in discussions during which their individual compensation is considered.
+The compensation committee may delegate any or all of its authority under its charter to one or more subcommittees.
+The compensation committee has also delegated to our chief executive officer (CEO) the authority, under certain circumstances, to grant stock options to company employees with titles below the level of associate vice president.
 The authority delegated by the compensation committee is subject to certain limitations, including the specification of certain standard terms for stock options granted thereunder.